swng/tetriodamcalc/README.md

 As per the chart, your first combo or B2B is your 0th.
 Thus a non combo/B2B is represented with a -1.
 Be cognizant of that when setting base values.

+Combo chains and B2B chains are assumed for consecutive inputted attacks.
+To break combo chain, enter a None attack; to break B2B, enter a non-Quad/T-Spin/None attack (a single/double/triple).

+Disclaimer: I barely know what I'm doing.
-Damage may be inaccurate past 20combo.
+Disclaimer 2: Damage may be inaccurate past 20combo.
 Check the code for the specifics on my jank implementation.

-Disclaimer: the additive math used for B2Bs here actually doesn't seem to perfectly line up with the chart from osk for some values.
-I'm not confident which is actually correct.
+Disclaimer 3: The additive math used for high B2Bs is correct at low combo, but at high B2B high combo the numbers do not line up with osk chart or with in-game testing.
 Pls let me (swng#1965) know if you have any insights :3
-Disclaimer 2: I also barely know what I'm doing.
-Combo chains and B2B chains are assumed for consecutive inputted attacks.
-To break combo chain, enter a None attack; to break B2B, enter a non-Quad/T-Spin/None attack (a single/double/triple).